 Tour Your City

-Mother’s Day is all about you, mom.
+Mother’s Day is all about you, Mom.
 All the girlfriend gatherings and day trips alone sound amazing but if you can swing a sitter why not drag your husband along?
-Movies, museums, classes and cuisine are good for couples too.
+Movies, museums, classes, and cuisine are good for couples too.
 Book a couple’s massage, grab a bite at a swanky restaurant, or visit a brewery together.
-Mother’s Day is what you want it to be and if you want date night, have it!
+Mother’s Day is what you want it to be and if you want a date night, have it!